 Van Gogh in

-“There may well come a time when I look back with a certain nostalgia on the ‘excesses of Egypt’ connected with other situations, namely earning more money and being in many respects of more consequence in the world – this I foresee.”[[ brief nr=085]]
+“There may well come a time when I look back with a certain nostalgia on the ‘excesses of Egypt’ connected with other situations, namely earning more money and being in many respects of more consequence in the world – this I foresee.”
+Read the complete letter

 Yet Vincent was neither willing nor able to return to his former life.
-He was convinced that he belonged in education or the clergy and planned to work as a missionary in London or even South America.
+He was convinced that he belonged in education or the clergy and planned to work as a missionary in London or even in South America.
 His letters clearly show that religion was becoming increasingly important to him.
 In August 1876, he wrote to Theo of his deepest wish:

 “to be bound to Christ with unbreakable bonds and to feel those bonds.
 To be sorrowful, yet always rejoicing.”
 Read the complete letter

 A few days after arriving in Isleworth, Vincent met the Rev. Thomas Slade-Jones (1829–1883).
 Like Stokes, he ran a boarding school.
 Vincent decided to change employers and went to work for Jones as an assistant teacher; he also taught Sunday school at “ Mr. Jones’s church ” and was eventually allowed to preach there.
 In December 1876, Vincent left Isleworth to spend the holidays with his parents in Etten.
 There, he plotted a new course for the future.
-He gave up teaching, never to return to England.
-Instead, he went off to Dordrecht.
+He gave up teaching, never to return to England again.
+Instead, he ventured off to Dordrecht.